Loading...

 So perhaps Antrobus is using the poem to teach something about life to the reader.

-And then Jacob said, I think perhaps this implies that while Antrobus is advocating that the reader should forge a connection with nature, it's not something he personally finds comforting.
+And then Jacob said, "I think perhaps this implies that while Antrobus is advocating that the reader should forge a connection with nature, it's not something he personally finds comforting."
+Now forge is one of our keywords.

-So perhaps Antrobus is suggesting the reader should make connection with nature, but that he personally doesn't find comfort in it.
+So perhaps Antrobus is suggesting the reader should make connection with nature but that he personally doesn't find comfort in it.

 So I'd like you to pause the video, consider whose views align most closely with yours.

-Welcome back, everyone.
+Welcome back everyone.

-It was great to see people talking through both ideas, considering which one they thought most closely aligned with their ideas.
+It was great to see people talking through both ideas considering which one they thought most closely aligned with their ideas.

-Now personally, I think that whenever I see the pronoun you in a text, it sounds if the text is trying to speak directly to the reader and encourage them to take an idea or a moment away from the text and apply it to their own lives as a sort of didactic and teachable moment.
+Now personally, I think that whenever I see the pronoun you in a text, it sounds that the text is trying to speak directly to the reader and encourage them to take an idea or a moment away from the text and apply it to their own lives as a sort of didactic and teachable moment.

-We're now to the second learning cycle.
+We're now onto the second learning cycle.

 We're going to read through the poem and think about how Antrobus presents the differences between the natural and the urban world.

-So I'd now like you to get your copy of the anthology and read through Antrobus' With Birds You're Never Lonely.
+So I'd now like you to get your copy of the anthology and read through Antrobus's "With Birds You're Never Lonely."
+So pause the video and read the poem now.

 Fantastic.

-Now, I'd like you to discuss the following questions to get a sense of your initial reactions to the poem.
+Now I'd like you to discuss the following questions to get a sense of your initial reactions to the poem.

-Now, if you're working through this with someone else, you might talk about your ideas with them.
+Now if you're working through this with someone else, you might talk about your ideas with them.

 If you're working through this by yourself, you might just think about your ideas.